-The second home education information page has an overview of some of the various different styles which can be found in many families around the UK.
+The second home education information page has an overview of some of the different styles which families use around the UK.

-If you want to know how to get started from the legal point of view, see the page Getting started, and if you’re interested in articles from newspapers and magazines, see the home education in the media page.
+If you want to know how to get started from the legal point of view, see the page Getting started.
+If you’re interested in articles from newspapers and magazines, see the home education in the media page.

 Why home educate?